-The U.S. Department of State seeks to build and sustain a more democratic, secure, and prosperous world composed of well-governed States that respond to the needs of their people, reduce widespread poverty, and act responsibly within the international system.
 The United States and other States can address many security concerns through the negotiation of arms control agreements and other security arrangements.
 The United States also promotes regional stability by building partnership capacity and strengthening partners and allies through security assistance programs.